Yorker International University

 The Yorker International University is a for-profit unaccredited institution.
-It was formerly known New Yorker University or The New Yorker (TNYU) (which had nothing to do with The New Yorker magazine).
+It was formerly known as New Yorker University or The New Yorker (TNYU) (which had nothing to do with The New Yorker magazine).

 Supposed services

 Supposed locations

 It claims to have a "head office" in Rapid City, South Dakota, and a "world wide representative office" in New York City.
 The school has published a list of other branches, namely Buenos Aires, Argentina, Sioux Falls, South Dakota, Henderson, Nevada, Miami, Florida, Ajman, UAE, Abidjan, Ivory Coast, Accra, Ghana, Shanghai, China, Milan, Italy, Perignano di Casciana Terme Lari, Italy, Florence, Italy, Bologna, Italy.
 According to Italian authorities, it is unclear if those addresses are real.
 The organization chiefly uses two websites: www.yorker.com.ar and www.nyuniversity.info — after www.nyuniversity.net was abandoned.

 Supposed education and degrees

 The institution has no professors and, on the basis of life experiences, issues Master's degrees and even PhDs in several fields.

 The Yorker International University also claimed to be able to issue French degrees through an alleged branch in the Ivory Coast, called "Université Internationale le Bon Samaritain" (The Good Samaritan international university).
 The African website www.unilebs.org is no longer active but its mirror site web.tiscali.it/unilebs/ is still reachable.

 The Yorker International University also used to issue degrees in Italy through Paulo Freire University, a private university located in Nicaragua that was going to be accredited in 2002.
 Since the Nicaraguan university had (and still has) no authorization to issue degrees in Italy, those degrees are not valid.